godotengine/godot-docs/tutorials/2d/canvas_layers.rst

 -  **Parallax Backgrounds**: Backgrounds that move slower than the rest of the stage.
--  **HUD**: Head's up display, or user interface.
+-  **HUD**: Heads-up display, or user interface.
 If the world moves, the life counter, score, etc. must stay static.
 -  **Transitions**: Effects used for transitions (fades, blends) may also want it to remain at a fixed location.